Longevity Planning

 Budget principle

-For senior pets, consistency beats optimization tricks.
-Stable preventive routines and fast response protocols produce the highest long-term value.
+For senior pets, consistency matters more than frequent plan changes.
+Stable preventive routines and clear response protocols support better long-term outcomes.